-Category Scoring Weight Expansion of revenue service vehicles Metric 1: Demonstrated need and readiness - Higher scoring will be awarded to projects that clearly demonstrate the need for the expanded service in terms of documented ridership or need studies and community support, that demonstrate an effective business case and can demonstrate they are truly ready to implement the expansion.
-Metric 2: Special considerations - For vehicle requests, applicants with a lower fleet spare ratio, who have a capital replacement plan/asset management plan, who can show strong institutional commitment and who can show a strong financial commitment (higher local match ratio), will be scored more strongly.
-30% Additional criteria for facilities, design and equipment - 30% of total scor Category Scoring Weight Facilities, design and equipment Metric 1: Readiness and demonstrated timetable - Higher priority will be given to those that are shovel ready (National Environmental Policy Act clearance finalized, at least 30% design completed and site location selected and purchased) and to the completion of existing projects.
+Expansion of Metric 1: Demonstrated need and readiness - Higher vehicles scoring will be awarded to projects that clearly demonstrate the need for the expanded service in terms of documented ridership or need studies and community support, that demonstrate an effective business case and can demonstrate they are truly ready to implement the expansion.
+30% Metric 2: Special considerations - For vehicle requests, applicants with a lower fleet spare ratio, who have a capital replacement plan/asset management plan, who can show strong institutional commitment and who can show a strong financial commitment (higher local match ratio), will be scored more strongly.

+Category Scoring Weight Facilities, design and equipment Metric 1: Readiness and demonstrated timetable - Higher priority will be given to those that are shovel ready (National Environmental Policy Act clearance finalized, at least 30% design completed and site location selected and purchased) and to the completion of existing projects.
 Metric 2: Project purpose, cost savings and efficiency - Higher priority will be given to those projects that have a high degree of local and regional support, well developed and defensible business case and support or provide significant transit operational and utilization benefits.
 30% Metric 3: Special considerations - Higher scoring in this area will be given to those projects that demonstrate they were developed in partnership with the local community.
 In the case of requests for the expansion of existing facilities, higher scoring will be applied if the project demonstrates the need for the facility and for growth in the program it supports.
-Agencies that adequately demonstrate institutional commitment, funding, financial capacity and capability to sustain the service and project over time will be also be scored more strongly.
+Agencies that adequately demonstrate institutional commitment, funding, financial capacity and capability to sustain the service and project over time will also be scored more strongly.